Date: Sunday 25 October 2020

 Join this practical and hands-on workshop to discover:

-In the workshop, you will select a plant from the Botanic Gardens of South Australia’s Nursery and start the training process.
+In the workshop, you will select a plant from the Botanic Gardens and State Herbarium's Nursery and start the training process.

 All plants worked on in class can be taken home for you to start your own topiary plant and carry on the ancient tradition!

-• Tools, equipment and safety: Types, tips and correct use
+- Tools, equipment and safety: types, tip and correct use

 The workshop will take place in the Mount Lofty Botanic Garden Nursery - enter via the trade gate to the right of the Lower Carpark entrance (Lampert Road) and follow the road to the Nursery.
 Download a map from our website.